iTyran/SK_Parkour/projects/Parkour/doc/parkour_game_starter_kit.md

 2. Main logic of initialization objects for map.
     * Create 2 random num to Confirm which point we create coin and rock.
     * Calculate the start points of rock and coin into every map though random factor.
     * Add every object into map.
-Take coins as a example, if the start point of coin is the same as rock's we must change the height of every coin the point is higher than rock's height or lower than rock's bottom.
+Take coins as a example, if the start point of coin is the same as rock's then we must change the height of every coin the point is higher than rock's height or lower than rock's bottom.
     * Add other rocks to map.
 3. Every time the map reload, object in this map will be recycled.
-4. When the runner eat a coin, remove coin from its parent and objects array.
+4. When the runner get a coin, remove coin from its parent and objects array.

 Everythins is ready, only integrate to PlayScene.js.